home-assistant/home-assistant.io/source/_integrations/kira.markdown

 Some models (original Kira and Kira128) can be configured to act as either a sensor or as a remote.
 They are also able act as both when set to Standalone mode.
 The wireless models are hardware specific so the receiver can only be integrated as a sensor and the transmitter can only be integrated as a remote.

-If you are using two or more Kiras for point to point IR transfer across your network they can continue to perform this function whilst also acting as a sensor or remote for Home Assistant.
+If you are using two or more Kira devices for point to point IR transfer across your network they can continue to perform this function whilst also acting as a sensor or remote for Home Assistant.

 ### Example Configuration